EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/VO.Chandra.md

 ### VO.Chandra.ciao_extractspec

 Prepare the ARF and MRF Chandra files required for X-ray spectroscopy.
 Package: VO.Chandra Description: Use Chandra/CIAO tasks to prepare the ARF and MRF files required for X-ray spectroscopy of a source.
+Instellation: ciao is required.